plume-lib/merging/README.md

 After running `git merge` (and perhaps manually resolving some of the conflicts), you might run a merge tool to resolve further conflicts.

+A **re-merge tool** is a merge tool that is run on every file, even ones for which the merge driver produced a clean merge.
+The command `git-mergetool-on-all.sh` runs a re-merge tool.

+A re-merge tool is desirable because `git merge-file` sometimes produces merge conflicts where `git merge` does not (even with rerere and other `git merge` functionality disabled!).
+Therefore, the merge drivers in this repository (which first call `git merge-file`, then they improve the results) may produce suboptimal results.
+A re-merge tool lets you use `git merge`, then still use a merger to improve the results.

 ## License